-You don’t need a vivid imagination to picture Mother Nature, on autumn days with a liberal supply of paint, beautifully coloring the leaves of the trees and other plants.
-Every year at this time, we are awed by the beauty of the trees, knowing it is only temporary.
-Before long the leaves will fall and become a part of the rich carpet that covers the forest floor.
+You don’t need an active imagination to picture Mother Nature using a liberal supply of paint to beautifully color tree and plant leaves as autumn ensues.
+Every year, we are revisited by the beauty of trees’ changing colors, knowing it is only temporary.
+Before long, leaves fall and become a part of the rich carpet covering the forest floor.
 Many people believe that frosts cause this color change, but that is incorrect.
 In fact, some leaves begin to change before frosts even occur.

-In the fall, cool weather causes a slowing down of vital processes, and the work of the leaves ends.
-The machinery of the leaf factory is dismantled, so to speak.
-The green chlorophyll is broken up into the various substances of which it is made, and whatever food there is on hand is sent to the body of the tree to be stored for spring.
-All that remains in the cell cavities of the leaf is a watery substance where you can see a few oil globules and crystals and a small number of yellow, strongly refractive bodies.
-These give the leaves the yellow coloring you see so often.
+In the fall, shorter days and cooler weather slow down the vital chemical processes and the leaves’ work ends.
+Green chlorophyll is broken up into various substances, and any food on hand is sent to the body of the tree to be stored for spring.
+All that remains in leaf cell cavities is a watery substance containing a few oil globules, crystals, and a small number of strongly refractive bodies.
+These refractive bodies give leaves the yellow coloring you often see.

-Often there is more sugar in the leaf than can readily be transferred back to the tree.
-Then the chemical combination with other substances produces many color shades, from the brilliant red of the dogwood to the more austere red-browns of oaks or the yellows and purples of sweetgum.
+Often there is too much sugar in leaves to transfer back to the tree.
+In this situation, the chemical combination of these sugars with other substances produces many color shades, from the brilliant red of the dogwood to the darker red-browns of oaks or the yellows and purples of sweetgum.
 Pine needles do not necessarily shed at the same time that hardwood leaves do; however, changes in daylight do result in some color shifts.
-They take on a slightly brownish tinge in the cone-bearing trees that do not lose their foliage in the fall.
-This gives way to a lighter color in the spring.
+They take on a slightly brownish tinge in the fall that gives way to a lighter color in the spring.

-While the leaf is changing, other preparations are being made.
-At the point where the stem of the leaf is attached to the tree, a special layer of cells develops and gradually cuts the tissues that support the leaf.
-At the same time, nature heals the cut so that, when the leaf is finally blown off by the wind or falls from its own weight, there is a scar where it grew on the twig.
+While the leaf is changing, other processes are taking place.
+At the point where the stem of a leaf is attached, a special layer of cells develops and gradually cuts tissues supporting the leaf.
+At the same time, this cut heals, so after the leaf falls, there is a scar where it grew on the twig.